-CIP-008- 76 Table R3 - Cyber Security Incident Response Plan Review, Update, and Communication Part Applicable Systems Requirements Measures 3.1 High Impact BCSBES Cyber Systems and their associated EACMS Medium Impact BCSBES Cyber Systems and their associated EACMS SCI supporting an Applicable System in this Part No later than 90 calendar days after completion of a Cyber Security Incident response plan(s) test or actual Reportable Cyber Security Incident response: 3.1.1.
+CIP-008-6 Table R3 - Cyber Security Incident Response Plan Review, Update, and Communication Part Applicable Systems Requirements Measures 3.1 High Impact BES Cyber Systems and their associated: EACMS Medium Impact BES Cyber Systems and their associated: EACMS No later than 90 calendar days after completion of a Cyber Security Incident response plan(s) test or actual Reportable Cyber Security Incident response: 3.1.1.
 Document any lessons learned or document the absence of any lessons learned; 3.1.2.
 Update the Cyber Security Incident response plan based on any documented lessons learned associated with the plan; and 3.1.3.
-Notify each person or group with a defined role in the Cyber Security Incident response plan of the updates to the Cyber Security Incident response plan based on any documented lessons learned.
-An eExamples of evidence may include, but is are not limited to, all of the following: 1.
-Dated documentation of- post incident(s) review meeting notes or follow-up report showing lessons learned associated with the Cyber Security Incident response plan(s) test or actual Reportable Cyber Security Incident response or dated documentation stating there were no lessons learned; 2.
-Dated and revised Cyber Security Incident response plan showing any changes based on the lessons learned; and 3.
-Evidence of plan update distribution including, but not limited to: • Emails; • USPS or other mail service; • Electronic distribution system; or • Training sign-in sheets.
+Notify each person or group with a defined role in the Cyber Security Incident response plan of the updates to the Cyber Security Incident response plan based on any documented lessons learned associated with the plan; and An example of evidence may include, but is not limited to, all of the following: Dated documentation of post incident(s) review meeting notes or follow-up report showing lessons learned associated with the Cyber Security Incident response plan(s) test or actual Reportable Cyber Security Incident response or dated documentation stating there were no lessons learned; Dated and revised Cyber Security Incident response plan showing any changes based on the lessons learned; and Evidence of plan update distribution including, but not limited to: Emails; USPS or other mail service; Electronic distribution system; or Training sign-in sheets.

-CIP-008- 76 Table R3 - Cyber Security Incident Response Plan Review, Update, and Communication Part Applicable Systems Requirements Measures 3.2 High Impact_BES Cyber SystemsBCS and their associated EACMS Medium Impact BCS BES Cyber Systems and their associated EACMS SCI supporting an Applicable System in this Part No later than 60 calendar days after a change to the roles or responsibilities, Cyber Security Incident response groups or individuals, or technology that the Responsible Entity determines would impact the ability to execute the plan: 3.2.1.
+CIP-008-6 Table R3 - Cyber Security Incident Response Plan Review, Update, and Communication Part Applicable Systems Requirements Measures 3.2 High Impact BES Cyber Systems and their associated: EACMS Medium Impact BES Cyber Systems and their associated: EACMS No later than 60 calendar days after a change to the roles or responsibilities, Cyber Security Incident response groups or individuals, or technology that the Responsible Entity determines would impact the ability to execute the plan: 3.2.1.
 Update the Cyber Security Incident response plan(s); and 3.2.2.
 Notify each person or group with a defined role in the Cyber Security Incident response plan of the updates.
-An eExamples of evidence may include, but areis not limited to: 1.
+An example of evidence may include, but is not limited to: 1.
 Dated and revised Cyber Security Incident response plan with changes to the roles or responsibilities, responders or technology; and 2.
-Evidence of plan update distribution including, but not limited to: • Emails; • USPS or other mail service; • Electronic distribution system; or • Training sign-in sheets.
+Evidence of plan update distribution including, but not limited to: Emails; USPS or other mail service; Electronic distribution system; or Training sign-in sheets.

 - R4.
-Each Responsible Entity shall notify the Electricity Information Sharing and Analysis Center (E-ISAC) and, if subject to the jurisdiction of the United States, the United States Cybersecurity Agency (CISA) National Cyber Security Agency (CISA) National Cyber Security Agency (CISA) National Cyber Security Agency (CISA) (CI - M4.
-Evidence must include, but is not limited to, documentation that collectively demonstrates notification of each determined Reportable Cyber Security Incident and a Cyber Security Incident that was an attempt to compromise a system identified in the "Applicable Systems" column according to the applicable requirement parts in CIP-008-76 Table R4 Notifications and Reporting for Cyber Security Incidents.
+Each Responsible Entity shall notify the Electricity Information Sharing and Analysis Center (E-ISAC) and, if subject to the jurisdiction of the United States, the United States National Cybersecurity and Communications Integration Center (NCCIC), or their successors, of a Reportable Cyber Security Incident and a Cyber Security Incident that was an attempt to compromise, as determined by applying the criteria from Requirement R1, Part 1.2.1, a system identified in the "Applicable Systems" column, unless prohibited by law, in accordance with each of the applicable requirement parts in CIP-008-6 Table R4 Notifications and Reporting for Cyber Security Incidents.
+[Violation Risk Factor: Lower] [Time Horizon: Operations Assessment]. - M4.
+Evidence must include, but is not limited to, documentation that collectively demonstrates notification of each determined Reportable Cyber Security Incident and a Cyber Security Incident that was an attempt to compromise a system identified in the "Applicable Systems" column according to the applicable requirement parts in CIP-008-6 Table R4 - Notifications and Reporting for Cyber Security Incidents.